 Promoting the compatibility of family and career as well as equal opportunities for male and female scientists is of particular importance to all members and institutions involved in MARIE.

 The German Research Foundation (DFG) provides MARIE with separate funds for targeted support measures to make jobs in science and academia more family friendly and especially support female scientists in their career and qualifications.
-These funds are only intended for those measures especially researchers of the SFB/TRR 196 are benefiting from.
+These funds are only intended for those measures especially researchers of the CRC/TRR 196 are benefiting from.

-In the first phase of MARIE, there was an close exchange between all scientific female staff in the goal of offering appropriate support for discussing and understanding the issues of reconciliating scientific work and family life.
+In the first phase of MARIE, there was a close exchange between all scientific female staff in the goal of offering appropriate support for discussing and understanding the issues of reconciliating scientific work and family life.
 We were able to provide support for two pregnant doctoral researchers during the time of maternity protection as well as after childbirth by hiring appropriate staff.
 Thereby, not only the progress of the respective projects was ensured, but also adequate support was provided to the corresponding young scientists.
 Furthermore, additional childcare services were provided for young parents, whenever established facilities at the universities could not be used.